NextSDS Logo

 Wash eyes immediately with large amounts of lukewarm water or normal saline, occasionally lifting upper and lower lids, until no evidence of chemical remains at least 15 minutes.

 Symptoms: Contact with eyes not cause irritation.
-Get medical attention immediately if pain, blinking, tears or redness persist.
+(Note: pain, blinking, tears or redness mentioned as conditions for medical attention).

 Ingestion